ostrowr/send-me-a-secret/README.md

 ## Limitations

-- Messages are capped at about 500 bytes, since they're encrypted using RSA with a keysize of 4096 bits.
+- Messages are capped at about 500 bytes, since they're encrypted using RSA with a keysize of <5000 bits.
 If longer messages are necessary, this could be modified to just use RSA for key exchange and then continue with normal AES encryption, but at that point you should probably use an encrypted channel.
 - There is no attempt at authenticated encryption.
 These secrets are for communicating things like keys once you already have a trusted channel like Slack.
 - Definitely no forward secrecy; we're just encrypting using these RSA keys.
 - Definitely not audited.
 Probably lots of security issues.
 Dangerously close to rolling my own encryption.

+## Trivia

+The unauthenticated API for GitHub public keys doesn't return any metadata about the keys.
+In order to ensure that the key is the right one, send-me-a-secret uses a nontraditional key length and just checks the GitHub account to see if there are any keys of that length.
+This is very brittle; I'm hoping for ideas here!